 The MSc program consists of research leading to a thesis, and a minimum of ★6 graded course work.
-This includes registering in BIOL 606 at least once during their program (students should participate in this course throughout their program).
-Students are encouraged to select a course from the following list after consultation with their supervisor or supervisory committee: BIOL 321, 335, 380, 430, 435, and 520.
-Students are strongly encouraged to take BIOL 620 during the first or second year of their program.
+In addition, students must register in BIOL 506 and 507 at least once during their program.
+Students are encouraged to select additional courses from the following list after consultation with their supervisor or supervisory committee: BIOL 321, 335, 380, 430, 435, and 520 or 606.
+Students are strongly encouraged to take BIOL 620 during their first or second year.